kjlo/hyprdrop/README.md

 > with the `args` flag, as it is specifically designed for terminal emulators.

 ### Supported Terminal Emulators
-The following terminal emulators are supported:
+The following list shows which terminal emulators are supported by Hyprdrop:
 | Terminal | Supported | Window Identifier (for Hyprland Config)|
 |--------------- | ----- | -------- |
 | Alacritty      | yes   | class    |